Alice Abadam: Early life

-A musical upbringing led her to becoming the organist and choir master at St Mary's Church on Union Street, in the centre of Carmarthen.
-Abadam met Dr. Alice Vowe Johnson (1869–1938), a doctor and surgeon, when she was medical officer at Carmarthen's Asylum; they were companions for the rest of their lives.
+A musical upbringing led her to becoming the organist and choir master at St Mary's Church on Union Street, in Carmarthen.
+Abadam met Alice Vowe Johnson, a doctor and surgeon, when she was medical officer at Carmarthen's Asylum and they were companions for the rest of their lives.

 Work as a suffragette

 In 1905 Abadam joined the Central Society for Women's Suffrage.
-She became a well known speaker and she addressed a number of suffrage societies, including a two-week speaking tour around Birmingham in 1908, and other areas in 'the North' often by bicycle and sketching her experiences.
+She became a well known speaker and she addressed a number of suffrage societies, including a two-week speaking tour around Birmingham in 1908, and other areas in "the North".
+She often travelled by bicycle and sketched her experiences.